 The Kronecker delta just equals 1 when so we are left with

-These guys are numbers from the underlying field , hence this multiplication is just field multiplication.
+These guys are numbers from the underlying field , hence this multiplication is just scalar multiplication.
 Hence, if this representation works for any component of vectors and functionals, it means dual vectors are capable of taking vectors to numbers.

-If we denote by the map which takes a dual vector and a vector to the field, as in and call this map the inner product, then the action of a dual vector on a vector (which returns a number), given by is the same operation:
+Side note: If we denote by the map which takes a dual vector and a vector to the field, as in and call this map the inner product, then the action of a dual vector on a vector (which returns a number), given by is the same operation:

 We are asking if we can define something that look like this: